 Ensure that appropriate services are provided for the fees received and act with probity in financial matters.

-Schools should be committed to provide the highest standards of Montessori practice and as part of their ongoing professional development of the setting will seek recognition by the Montessori Evaluation and Accreditation Board (MEAB).
+Schools should be committed to providing the highest standards of Montessori practice, and as part of their on-going professional development of the setting will seek recognition by the Montessori Evaluation and Accreditation Board (MEAB).